Gravity Wiz

 And, if you’re a developer, you can add custom CSS to your multi-page forms.
 For more information on how to use CSS styling to customize your forms, see the documentation for code snippets.

-Bonus: Add a Visual, Animated Progress Bar to the Form
+Bonus: Visual, Animated Form Progression

 Conclusion